PamirGhimire/seeWithCpp/README.md

 - Qt (5.7)

-The toolbox was developed on Ubuntu 16.04.
+The toolbox was developed in Ubuntu 16.04.

 The GUI offers following functionalities: